fbpx

 My wife Kathy performing an RER analysis as part of our CrossFit training.

-Lumen is the first hand-held and portable metabolic breath analyzer (that I know of) that enables people like you and me to get insights into how our metabolism is doing.
+Lumen is the first hand-held and portable metabolism tracker that enables people like you and me to get insights into how our metabolism is doing.

 From a technical perspective, Lumen consists of a CO2 sensor and a flow meter that measures how much air you inhale and exhale.
 The device connects to an app running on your phone via Bluetooth, where all your data is stored and interpreted.